Rain on the Lake

 I wasn't cold,

-not yet at least
+not yet, at least.

-when I walked along the length of the porch,
+And I walked along the length of the porch,

 peering closely at the flower beds,